Why Study at the Faculty of Economic Sciences

 HSE traditions: The university’s symbol is a crow, which dates back to 1996 from the artist Anna Arenstein.
 HSE has annual events, such as graduation, HSE day, and Golden HSE, which is an award ceremony.
 International students support online

 Moscow offers a lot to its inhabitants.
 While it is a big city, transportation around the city is quite accessible with the use of metros, trains, buses, trams, and Uber.
 The city is international, so there is a lot of access to different cultures, environments, and cuisines.
 Despite being a metropolitan city, there is still a low crime rate.
 Moscow offers a lot in terms of history through its museums, libraries, and monuments.
 In addition, the city is affordable.
-Students can get lunch from the canteens for usually less than 200 roubles (which is about the US $3, as of September 2021).
+Students can get lunch from the canteens for usually less than 200 roubles (which is about the US $3, as of September 2022).
 Some museums are even free for students with valid student identification cards.
 Life in Moscow How much money to budget if you study in Moscow

 Russia is the world’s largest сountry by land area.
 The country fosters a lot of fascinating facts, such as Moscow having the tallest building in Europe and Lake Baikal being the largest freshwater body of water in the world.
 Bordering many different countries, Russia allows for a unique cultural experience through many travel opportunities.
 While living in Russia, it is easy to absorb everything it has to offer — history, literature, culture, ballets, and music.
 For example, in St. Petersburg, the Winter Palace (Hermitage) is open for tours, displaying where Peter the Great and Catherine the Great lived.
 While being a student at HSE, traveling short distances to other cities, such as St. Petersburg, Kazan, Nizhny, Lake Baikal, and Irkutsk, is quite affordable and pleasurable.
 A train ticket to St. Petersburg can be bought for about 1000 roubles (which is about US $15).

 How all this makes you more competitive in looking for a job or a grad school?